 - saunas;

-tennis courts;
+- tennis courts;

-swimming pools;
+- swimming pools;

-squash or raquetball courts:
+- squash or raquetball courts:

-gymnasium and workout rooms;
+- gymnasium and workout rooms;

-games and hobby rooms;
+- games and hobby rooms;

-- other related indoor uses of a social or recreational nature which in the opinion of the Director of Planning are similar to the above. - 3.2 The maximum floor space ratio for a one-family dwelling, calculated as if located in the RS-1 District, shall be 0.60. - In computing the floor space ratio, site area shall be measured to include any land dedicated for street or lane purposes after February 11, 1988. - 4.
-Site Area
+- other related indoor uses of a social or recreational nature which in the opinion of the Director of Planning are similar to the above.

+- 3.2 The maximum floor space ratio, calculated as if located in the RS-1 District, for all other uses shall be 0.60.

+- 4. Site Area